1998 Dublin North by-election

-A by-election to the 28th Dáil was held in the Dáil constituency of Dublin North in Ireland on 11 March 1998.
+A Dáil by-election was held in the constituency of Dublin North in Ireland on Wednesday, 11 March 1998, to fill a vacancy in the 28th Dáil.
 It followed the resignation of Fianna Fáil Teachta Dála (TD) Ray Burke on 7 October 1997.

-The by-election was won by Senator Seán Ryan of the Labour Party.
+The by-election was won by the Labour candidate Senator Seán Ryan.

 19 candidates contested the by-election, including 9 independents.
-The winner was declared after 14 counts, with 8 candidates getting less than 1% of the first preference vote.
+The winner was declared after 14 counts, with eight candidates getting less than 1% of the first preference vote.
 On the same day, a by-election took place in Limerick East; both were the final occasions in which Democratic Left contested by-elections.
+Both by-elections were won by Labour candidates.

 Background

 Ray Burke, a Fianna Fáíl TD for Dublin North, was appointed as Minister for Foreign Affairs following the 1997 general election; however, allegations resurfaced that Burke had received IR£80,000 from a property developer.
 While denying the allegations, Burke resigned both as a minister and as a TD on 7 October 1997.
+A 1998 article in the Irish Independent noted that Burke's brother had died a week before his resignation, describing it as a "time of deep-seated grief" for him.
 The writ of election was moved on 17 February 1998.